1. Skip to navigation

 The high level of carbon pollution from coal has rendered it the baseline against which carbon reduction is measured.
 Coal generation creates 0.9 kg of carbon per kilowatt hour of electricity produced.
 This is just one reason that the Government of Ontario is wisely phasing out coal as a source of electricity by 2014.

-Citing excessive costs and the failure of the bidding process to offer up a suitable option, the Ontario government announced in July of 2009 that it would be postponing a $20 billion nuclear upgrade project.
+Citing excessive costs and the failure of the bidding process to offer up a suitable option, the Ontario government announced in July of 2009 that it would be postponing a $26 billion nuclear expansion project.
+Fukushima has demonstrated the tremendous risks that are inherent in any nuclear power generation.
+Nuclear cost overruns, hidden charges, avoided costs (hidden from public view) such as liability for nuclear disasters, non-payment of resource uses (water use and consumption), etc., etc. make any nuclear power generation far too risky for any jurisdiction.

-Furthermore, capital cost estimates of nuclear power in Ontario have often been unreasonably low.
+Furthermore, capital cost estimates of nuclear power in Ontario have often been unreasonably low to create the impression that nuclear is less expensive.
+These efforts have been pure propaganda by the secretive nuclear industry and their apologists and sycophants.
 The Ontario Power Authority's most recent analysis of the capital cost of a new CANDU 6 reactor (C$2,845/kW) is 30% less than the actual historic capital cost (C$4,085/kW in 1993) of the Darlington nuclear station, Ontario's newest plant.
+Another complete fabrication of the nuclear industry and their supporters.

 And unlike nuclear, wind offers a decentralized energy source.
 One nuclear plant requiring unscheduled maintenance can take 1,200 MW from the grid - an unlikely scenario in the offshore wind model where each turbine generates no more than 5 MW of energy.